 In the spirit of #METOO enough is enough.
 Psychiatry has destroyed my life far worse than the two times I have been raped.
 (I don’t speak for everyone, but that is true for me.)
-The fact is many lives have been harmed as mine has by psychiatry.
+The fact is many lives have been harmed by psychiatry.
 Too many people have been abused, sickened, disabled (and died too) by psychiatry and no one takes responsibility for it and most of society refuses to acknowledge it’s happening.
 It’s time to end such treatment and trauma.
+Psychiatric drugs cover up pre-existing trauma and then deeply ingrain that trauma into the nervous system effectively becoming a brain injury.
+It becomes impossible to work through any of it at all if we remain on the drugs. (see: Psychiatric drugs are agents of trauma)

 This action is that we might raise awareness with the hope that he and others like him can come to peace with what he’s participated in while first taking responsibility.
 The first step is to acknowledge that his practice harms people.
 And this post will come to his attention because people like me who are researching their doctor will find it and have some questions.
 It will help some folks come to this information so that they might make better educated choices than those I and those I advocate for were ever able to make.